dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 In case of a secret store that only has name/value semantics, a JSON payload is returned with the name of the secret as the field and the value of the secret as the value.

+The list of secret stores that support multiple keys in a secret and those that do not is provided in [the list of Supported Secret Stores]({{< ref supported-secret-stores.md >}})

 ##### Response with multiple keys in a secret (eg. Kubernetes):

 ```shell